 That the Telecommunications Tower is in compliance with the Special Use Permit and compliance with all applicable codes, laws, rules and regulations;

 8) A copy of the documentation of NIER levels for the site, and

 9) A copy of the inspection and maintenance records for the Tower.

-If, after such review, the Board determines that the Telecommunications Tower is in compliance with the Special Use Permit and all applicable codes, laws and rules, then the Board shall issue a recertification Special Use Permit for the Telecommunications Tower, which may include new provisions or conditions that are mutually agreed upon, or required by codes, law or regulation.
+If, after such review, the Zoning Officer determines that the Telecommunications Tower is in compliance with the Special Use Permit and all applicable codes, laws and rules, then the Zoning Officer shall recertify the Special Use Permit for the Telecommunications Tower, which may include new provisions or conditions that are mutually agreed upon, or required by codes, law or regulation.

-If the Board does not complete its review, as required by Subsection (B) above, prior to the anniversary date of the Special Use Permit, then the Applicant shall receive an extension of the Special Use Permit for six (6) months, in order for the Board to complete its review.
+If the Zoning Officer does not complete its review, as required by Subsection (B) above, prior to the anniversary date of the Special Use Permit, then the Applicant shall receive an extension of the Special Use Permit for six (6) months, in order for the Zoning Officer to complete its review.

-If the holder of a Special Use Permit for a Telecommunications Tower does not submit a request for recertification of such Special Use Permit within the times required by Subsection A above, then such Special Use Permit and any authorization thereof shall cease to exist on the date of the fifth anniversary of the original granting of the Special Use Permit, or subsequent fifth anniversaries, unless the holder of the Special Use Permit adequately demonstrates to the Board that extenuating circumstances prevented a timely recertification request.
-If the Board finds extenuating circumstances, then the holder of the Special Use Permit may submit a late re-certification request.
+If the holder of a Special Use Permit for a Telecommunications Tower does not submit a request for recertification of such Special Use Permit within the times required by Subsection A above, then such Special Use Permit and any authorization thereof shall cease to exist on the date of the fifth anniversary of the original granting of the Special Use Permit, or subsequent fifth anniversaries, unless the holder of the Special Use Permit adequately demonstrates to the Zoning Officer that extenuating circumstances prevented a timely recertification request.
+If the Zoning Officer finds extenuating circumstances, then the holder of the Special Use Permit may submit a late re-certification request.

-The holder of a Special Use Permit may submit a written request for amendment of the Special Use Permit for the purpose of modifying its existing Antenna installation on a Telecommunications Tower, as may be necessary to improve coverage, capacity, deployment of new technology, or other upgraded service.
+The holder of a Special Use Permit may submit a written request for modifying existing Antenna installations on a Telecommunications Tower, as may be necessary to improve coverage, capacity, deployment of new technology, or other upgraded service.
 This includes, but is not limited to:

 Replacement of one or more of the existing Antennas and/or accessory equipment with a different model, type, or operating frequency;